Executive Condo Review - Is It A Good Investment Property?

 Despite the imposition of a 5-year Minimum Occupation Period (MOP) and a 10-year wait for full privatisation, these restrictions appear to have a negligible impact on the investment potential of executive condominiums (ECs).
 One of the main reasons is the series of property cooling measures imposed by the Singaporean government.

-To stamp out rampant speculation in the property market, the Singapore government has introduced a series of property cooling measures over the years, which include the Additional Buyers Stamp Duty (ABSD) and Sellers Stamp Duty (SSD).
+To prevent rampant speculation in the property market, the Singapore government has introduced a series of property cooling measures over the years.
+These include Additional Buyers Stamp Duty (ABSD) and Sellers Stamp Duty (SSD).
 Hence, it is almost impossible to flip properties for quick profits nowadays, forcing property investors to take a longer-term view.

 Financing of Resale Executive ECs